ipikuka/next-mdx-remote-client/README.md

 If you provide **the generic type parameters** like `await evaluate<Frontmatter, Scope>(){}`, the `frontmatter` and the `scope` get the types, otherwise `Record<string, unknown>` by default for both.

 > [!WARNING]
-> Pay attention to the order of the generic type parameters.
+> Pay attention to the order of the generic type parameters.\
+> \
+> The type parameters `Frontmatter` and `Scope` should extend `Record<string, unknown>`.
+You should use `type` instead of `interface` for type parameters otherwise you will receive an Error `Type 'Xxxx' does not satisfy the constraint 'Record<string, unknown>'.`.
+See this [issue](https://github.com/ipikuka/next-mdx-remote-client/issues/2) for more explanation.

 In the above example, I assume you use `remark-flexible-toc` remark plugin in order to collect the headings from the MDX content, and you pass that information into the `scope` via `vfileDataIntoScope` option.